uozuAho/pandemic_ddd/readme.md

 # todo
 - try mutable game again. event handlers and tests are clunky due to immutable. does mutable game help?
   - start by writing a test/event handler with desired syntax
+    - use SetCurrentPlayerAs everywhere
+    - create method PlayerHand.Of("miami"...)
+      - replace usages of PlayerHand.Add and PlayerHand.Empty.Add
 - inline todos
 - implement all game rules at https://www.ultraboardgames.com/pandemic/game-rules.php
 - maybe later